 They want to know what it might cost them upfront

 As many as 41% of millennials have reported to requesting and receiving health care cost estimates before agreeing to undergo medical treatments.
 Compare that with 21% of baby boomers and just 18% among seniors.
-This can, perhaps be best explained by the rising of out-of-pocket costs.
+This can, perhaps be best explained by the rising of out-of-pocket costs and differences between treatments.

 They are embracing health-tech trends